 “O” is for “Options”

-The next letter is “O” for options.
+“O” presents us with options.
 Excellent negotiators consider over five options per negotiable issues.
-Since I want you to be an excellent negotiator, I want you to develop six per topic.
-So here, as we’ve seen, the idea is simply to brainstorm.
-Then, later, you can group them into categories.
+To be an excellent negotiator, I want you to develop five per topic.
+The idea here is simply to brainstorm, then, later, you can group your ideas into categories.

 Here at the Omega, there are many critical options you might want to consider: stay at the Whitman for two nights; receive a cash settlement and use it to find your own new hotel room; ask for a free upgrade for Sunday night; cover all meals and transfer costs; get frequent flyer miles to defray the cost of the flight home; and so on.
-Many of these ideas will not work; one or two of them may be brilliant.
-You won’t suggest more than one or two at first.
-But if the clerk says no, you can turn to the next, and so on.
+Many of these ideas will not work.
+Only one or two of them may be brilliant, but you won’t suggest more than one or two at first.
+If the clerk says no, you can turn to the next, and so on.

 “R” is for “Rapport, Reactions, and Responses”

-The next letter is R for rapport, reactions, and responses.
-Skilled negotiators want to be hard on the problem, soft on the person, and so they carefully think about ways to build rapport and connection.
-But they also prepare themselves to respond to hard reactions.
+The next letter is “R” for rapport, reactions, and responses.
+Skilled negotiators want to be hard on the problem, but soft on the person.
+They carefully think about ways to build rapport and connection; they also prepare themselves to respond to hard reactions.

-Here at the Omega, you first want to jot down a couple of things you want to say at the outset to set the right tone.
-It could be as simple as this: “Hi.”
-“How are you?”
-And, “looks like you’re having a bit of a challenging evening.”
-There’s no one right phrase; the key is showing intentional respect.
+While at the Omega, first, jot down a couple of things you want to say at the outset to set the right tone.
+It could be as simple as, “Hi.”
+Or, “How are you?”
+And, “Looks like you’re having a bit of a challenging evening.”
+There is no one right phrase; the key is showing intentional respect.

-For example, if she says, “I don’t have any authority to do that for you,” you can reply, “that’s OK.
+For example, if she says, “I don’t have any authority to do that for you,” you can reply, “That’s OK.
 I wonder if there are things you do have authority to do that might help?”
-And then you can suggest another creative option.
+You can then suggest another creative option.
 Or you could say, “That’s OK.
 Should I speak to the manager about that?”
-That is, change who you speak with.
+That is, change to whom you speak with about the problem.

-You won’t have a great response ready to go for every reaction.
-But practice can help.
-So as we’ve said, you may want to take this further and actually do a quick role play with your family.
-That’s a good way to get ready emotionally and predict likely challenges.
+You won’t have a great response ready to go for every reaction, but practice can help.
+Doing a quick role play with your family is a good way to prepare emotionally and predict likely challenges.

 Learn more: Credibility and Rapport